We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 Once we have passed Ben Alder Lodge we were 2km from the shelter.
-That’s where you turn into forest as the path along the lake is not public anymore.
+That’s where you turn into the forest as the path along the lake is not public anymore.

 It is very common that hiking paths are often located on someone’s estate, whose ancestors were generous and kind enough to let others walk on it.
 And it stayed that way until now…luckily.
 This concerns camping as well.
 You can pitch the tent wherever you want.
-Most of the hikers stay over night in a neighborhood of bothies or at the peak.
+Most of the hikers stay overnight in a neighborhood of bothies or at the peak.

 As for accommodation we feel at home in a local shelter (Curla Bothy).
 It’s a temporary shelter, without electricity and other facilities.
 Simply a roof over the head.
-However, this is better solution than a tent, especially taking into account the fickle Scottish weather.
+However, this is a better solution than a tent, especially taking into account the fickle Scottish weather.
 The combination of rain and wind can be indeed very discouraging to stay outdoor all night.
 It is also impossible to predict what the weather is going to be like when climbing munros (munros means peak).
-In our case ever-lasting fog eventually disturbed us from climbing Ben Alder ( 1148m).
-Nevertheless that area offers a lot of technically not very demanding trails.
+In our case, ever-lasting fog eventually disturbed us from climbing Ben Alder ( 1148m).
+Nevertheless, that area offers a lot of technically not very demanding trails.

 Midges are kind of micro flies with Vikings personality – the bite and fight like crazy.
 A little help was an insect repellent which partly worked out.
-Also a mosquito net might be useful.
+Also, a mosquito net might be useful.